 Our west facing aperitivo spot laid with reclaimed local stone, looks out towards olive trees, woods, local villages and mountains in the distance.
-Here jasmine, agapanthus, plumbago and pomegranate trees underplanted with gaura and japanese anemones dance in the hot sun and offer their scent as we glory in the evening sunset and listen to the trickle of water falling into an old stone trough.
+Here jasmine, agapanthus, plumbago and pomegranate trees underplanted with gaura dance in the hot sun and offer their scent as we glory in the evening sunset.

 looking down toward the sunset garden